-- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser, anti-bacterial wipes and disposable gloves to all staff - Separate materials handling equipment for individual users if possible and/or company sanitation rules applied - Where possible, limit delivery vehicles to oneperson each, providing the activity can be done safely without the need for a passenger - Use perspex screens on the trade counter where necessary to separate customers and staff.
+- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Separate materials handling equipment for individual users if possible and/or company sanitation rules applied - Where possible, limit delivery vehicles to oneperson each, providing the activity can be done safely without the need for a passenger.

 - Always keep at least 2 metres away from other people - on site and in branch - Do not shake hands or nudge elbows when greeting customers.
-Maintain a 2-metres distance from others - No passengers are allowed in the vehicle - Wipe down steering wheel, gear stick, crane controller, access handles and any EPOD devices etc. (if available) with anti-bacterial wipes after each delivery - Bin the wipes either in a site bin or put in a normal refuse sack (not to be stored in the cab) and place in branch waste bin having tied it shut - Wash your hands with soap and warm water for 20 seconds before and after each delivery where practicable

-Do not touch your eyes, nose or mouth if your hands are not clean.
+Maintain a 2-metres distance from others - No passengers are allowed in the vehicle - Wipe down steering wheel, gear stick, crane controller, access handles and any EPOD devices etc. (if available) with anti-viral wipes after each delivery - Bin the wipes either in a site bin or put in a normal refuse sack (not to be stored in the cab) and place in branch waste bin having tied it shut - Wash your hands with soap and water for 20 seconds before and after each delivery where practicable - Do not touch your eyes, nose or mouth if your hands are not clean.